-In the article below, Keystone have gathered together a range of the best tools and strategies for passing the 13 Plus Common Entrance Exam, based on their tutors’ experience of successfully guiding hundreds of students through this demanding exam.
+In the article, Keystone's 13 Plus tutors have gathered together a range of helpful information and strategies for passing the 13 Plus Common Entrance Exam, based on their experience of successfully guiding hundreds of students through this demanding exam.

 How Difficult is the 13 Plus Common Entrance?